 This PAD amendment will allow the subject property to be integrated with the proposed multifamily development on the adjacent six-acre property to the east.
 The adjacent property was home to the former Vistoso Golf Course Clubhouse, and has the necessary entitlements in place, allowing the multifamily development to proceed.
 This development proposes 132 units in seven multifamily buildings and a clubhouse, pool, and other recreation amenities.
-Six buildings will be located on the adjacent parcel, along with the clubhouse and pool.
-The subject property will contain one building with sixteen units.
+All buildings will be located on the adjacent parcel, including the clubhouse and pool.
+The subject property will provide parking and recreational amenities for the future residents.
+Amenities on the subject property include an event lawn and tot lot playground as well as the entrance to a small dog park.
 Refer to Exhibit II.1.A: Illustrative Site Plan to see the subject property in relation to the overall development project.